 MWI students have access to community life that provides informal educational experiences, religious fellowship, and opportunity for reflection upon the meaning of faith in its relation to preparation for ministry.

-Three different levels of study are available.
+Two different levels of study are available.

-Certificate of Ministry Studies: 9 Units
+Certificate of Ministry Studies: 10 credits